How to Determine Your TCO

 What's hidden often times makes up the most important elements of a system's overall cost.

 In today's challenging business environment, virtually 100% of businesses require a financial justification for systems acquisition.
-The problem is creating an Apples-to-Apples framework to evaluate various alternatives.
+The problem is creating an Apples-to-Apples framework to evaluate various alternatives for you to truly perform meaningful ownership cost analysis using the TCO framework.

 TCO and ROI are two of the most common Frameworks.